-Youpic is not strictly a social media platform for photographers.
-But it does have a lot of social media aspects to it.
-Like its counterparts, you can use it to share photos which people can share and interact.
+Youpic is not only a social media platform for photographers.
+It also has a lot of regular social media aspects to it.
+Like its counterparts, you can share photos people can share and interact with.

-It’s full of nuggets that even the photos themselves include technical information such as EXIF data and geotags.
+It’s full of nuggets.
+Even the photos themselves include technical information such as EXIF data and geotags.

 Apart from sharing photos, it gives you access to tutorials from the best in the business.
-Plus, you also get to earn from the app by selling your work or services.
+You can also earn from the app by selling your work or services by opening a shop.

 Want to boost your photography business?
 Then sign up on Pinterest.
-It may not look as exciting as other social media sites for photographers, but it serves a real purpose for professionals.
+It may not look as exciting as other social media for photographers.
+But it serves a real purpose for professionals.

 Unlike other social media sites, Pinterest doesn’t focus on how many likes you get.
 Instead, it showcases photographers to potential clients through backlinks.